dsandstrom/atom-subword-navigation/README.md

 # Subword Navigation
 ###### An Atom Package - [Atom.io](https://atom.io/packages/subword-navigation) : [Github](https://github.com/dsandstrom/atom-subword-navigation) : [![Build Status](https://travis-ci.org/dsandstrom/atom-subword-navigation.svg?branch=master)](https://travis-ci.org/dsandstrom/atom-subword-navigation)

-Harness the power of ALT as you battle the mighty camelCase and treacherous snake_case.
+**Harness the power of ALT as you battle the mighty camelCase and treacherous snake_case.**

+Holding down `alt` will allow you to move your cursor similarly to `ctrl`, but you will stop at subwords.
+Shift will allow you to highlight as you move left and right.

 ### Instructions